-By the middle of XVI th century the prime political agenda of Europe that reached superiority in Sciences and Technologies, but was still inferior militarily to the Evil Empire of Eurasia, was to free Europe.
-The concerted effort of European aristocracy, black and white Catholic clergy, Protestants, humanists and scientists in XVI-XVII centuries in the creation and dissemination of fictional Ancient World of Antiquity served this agenda perfectly.
-The European aristocracy, a considerable part of which were noble fugitives from Byzantine and/or the inheritors of Eurasian warlords, supported the myth of Ancient World to justify its claims to countries they ruled.
-The scientists supported the myth of Ancient World as safe cover for their research that produced results heretic from the point of view of Christianity.
+By the middle of XVI century the prime political agenda of Europe that reached superiority in Sciences and Technologies, but was still inferior militarily to the Evil Empire of Eurasia, was to free Europe.
+The concerted effort of European aristocracy, black and white Catholic clergy, Protestants, humanists, and scientists in XVI-XVII centuries in the creation and dissemination of fictional Ancient World of Antiquity served this agenda perfectly.
+The European aristocracy, a considerable part of which were noble fugitives from Byzantine and/or the inheritors of Eurasian warlords, supported the myth of the Ancient World to justify its claims to the countries they ruled.
+The scientists supported the myth of the Ancient World as a safe cover for their research that produced results heretic from the point of view of Christianity.

 About the Author: Dr.Fomenko, Anatoly.
 Born in 1945.
 Full Member (Academician) of the Russian Academy of Sciences, Full Member of the Russian Academy of Natural Sciences, Full Member of the International Higher Education Academy of Sciences, Doctor of Physics and Mathematics, Professor, Head of the Moscow State University Department of Mathematics and Mechanics.
 Solved the classical Plateau s Problem from the theory of minimal spectral surfaces.
 Author of the theory of invariants and topological classification of integrable Hamiltonian dynamic systems.
 Laureate of the 1996 National Premium in Mathematics of the Russian Federation for a cycle of works on the Hamiltonian dynamic system multitude invariance theory.
 Author of 180 scientific publications, 26 monographs, and textbooks on mathematics, a specialist in geometry and topology, variational calculus, symplectic topology, Hamiltonian geometry and mechanics, computational geometry.
 Author of a number of books on the development of new empirical-statistical methods and their application to the analysis of historical chronicles as well as the chronology of Antiquity and the Middle Ages.